• Skip to primary navigation

 • Rice - Any long grain white rice works well in this recipe.
 I do not recommend using instant rice.
 If using brown rice as a substitute, know that it will take longer to cook than the times listed in the recipe card.

-• Seasoning - Garlic, thyme, basil, salt, and pepper add mild, savory flavor to the soup.
+• Flavor - Garlic, thyme, basil, salt, and pepper add mild, savory flavor to the soup.
 I don't recommend omitting these ingredients.
 If you don't have garlic cloves on hand, I recommend substituting two cloves with ½ teaspoon of garlic powder.
 I don't recommend using jarred garlic because it often has a harsh flavor.

 Making creamy chicken and rice soup.

 1. Brown chopped vegetables in butter over medium heat.
-Add garlic, cook 30 minutes, then stir in flour to coat and cook 1 minute.
+Add garlic, cook 30 seconds, then stir in flour to coat and cook 1 minute.

 2. Add seasoning, broth, and water and whisk to remove clumps.